Peter Pan Musical – All children, except one, grow up…

 This year, I have been swept away by the power of the Pythagoras Academy community.
 ‘Peter Pan’ was a collaborative effort and one in which the cast, crew, production staff, carpenters and our many parent volunteers worked tirelessly to bring to life.
 I have total gratitude for all the amazing people who came together to make this show the labour of love that it was.
 Thank you.
 I would also like to thank our sponsor ‘ASPAC’.
 Without their support, the possibility of extravagance and greatness would not have been possible.
 To ‘Children’s Choir of Richmond’ for donating the costumes.
 Thank you for your generosity.
 And to Paul Bhangle from ‘West Coast Signature Homes’ for providing the set design and carpentry.
 Thank you for your time and care.
 Finally, a huge thank you to the parents.
 Thank you for learning the lines with your children, putting up with the addictive songs and your overall encouragement and support.

 Here at Pythagoras Academy, the staff understand that ‘Musical Theatre’ (and arts in general) are not just ‘fun’ subjects, but that they also have very real and measurable, educational and social benefits.
+Time and time again, we see that students who participate in the arts have better attainment levels in other classes as well.
+Considering the show was only last week, I have students already coming to me asking what the next show will be.
+This is a testament to how much these experiences enrich students’ lives.
+Through these experiences, the students create friendships, understand the importance of responsibility and develop into well rounded individuals.
+Musical productions inherently allow students to create special memories.
+Memories that they will cherish forever.
 The students of Pythagoras Academy should be very proud of their accomplishments and of the family they’ve created.
 It has been an awfully big adventure…